CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 The `AuditConnection` object, for direct to Elasticseach, can be constructed by setting the `CAF_AUDIT_MODE` environment variable to `elasticsearch` and then using one of the static `createConnection()` methods in the `AuditConnectionFactory` class:
 - `createConnection()` method has no parameters and requires the following environment variables to be set when creating a connection for direct to Elasticsearch:
+        - `CAF_ELASTIC_PROTOCOL` The protocol used to connect to the Elasticsearch server. e.g. http or https.
+Defaults to http.
         - `CAF_ELASTIC_NUMBER_OF_SHARDS` the number of primary shards that an index should have.
 Defaults to 5.
         - `CAF_ELASTIC_NUMBER_OF_REPLICAS` the number of replica shards (copies) that each primary shard should have.
 Defaults to 1.
         - `CAF_ELASTIC_HOST_VALUES` a comma separated list of hostnames to use when contacting elasticsearch. eg. localhost, otherHost.